MacPaw/OpenAI/README.md

 OpenAI is available with Swift Package Manager.
 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding OpenAI as a dependency is as easy as adding it to the dependencies value of your Package.swift.

 ```swift
 dependencies: [